AdvDebug/NoMoreCookies/README.md

 ### Contribution

 if you are a C#/C++ developer and want to contribute, make a fork and make a pull request with the mentioning of the changes you have made and why do you think this change is a good idea.

+you can find <a href="https://github.com/AdvDebug/NoMoreCookies/blob/main/CONTRIBUTORS.md">here</a> all the contributors that contributed to this project.

 ### Disclaimer